- There are diverse environmental and genetic causes for under eye dark circles.

 Lasers can help reduce the appearance of dark circles caused by hyper-pigmentation or prominent blood vessels under the eyes.
 The Q-switched laser has been shown to be particularly effective.

 Mild chemical peels can represent a good approach to improving the appearance of dark circles caused by hyper-pigmentation.

 If you suffer from under eye circles, determining the cause or causes is essential to selecting a successful treatment.

 Clinically tested under eye products that target thinning skin, puffiness, or fatigued eyes can help to soften the appearance of dark circles.

-For a more dramatic or permanent correction a medical treatment may be preferable.
-You can use our doctor directory to find a nearby qualified cosmetic doctor to help you determine the most suitable treatment approach.
+For a more dramatic or permanent correction, medical treatment may be preferable.
+You can meet our medical review team to help you determine the most suitable treatment approach.